Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ALTERNATE-PARTS.md

 - U3 - FLASH

   - UV-Erasable EPROM like the 27C010-70.
 Note: that this device can not be programmed with the Raspberry PI Programmer adapter board: [2065-Z80-programmer](https://github.com/Z80-Retro/2065-Z80-programmer)

 ## Ribbon Cables

 The [2063-Z80 README](https://github.com/Z80-Retro/2063-Z80) document lists some
 sources for DIY Ribbon Cable assembly.
-Should you prefer to purchase premade parts, here are some links current (as at 2024-06-29).
+Should you prefer to purchase pre-made parts, here are some links current (as at 2024-06-29).
 Should these links ever die, we have tried to provide valid search terms to find similar replacement items.